Gappu824/aura-ai-hackathon/README.md

 2.  **Invent and Simplify:** 🛠️
     * **Dual-Engine Innovation:** Our dual-engine approach is a novel invention, holistically tackling both clarity and authenticity for a more comprehensive trust signal.
     * **Strategic AI Pivot (Backend):** We demonstrated mature engineering judgment by initially exploring custom SageMaker models, but strategically **pivoted to leveraging powerful pre-trained Large Language Models (LLMs) on Bedrock**.
 This choice was made due to Bedrock's inherent capabilities in handling nuanced, complex language understanding with limited custom data, showcasing a pragmatic approach to selecting the *right tool for the job*—an optimal balance of accuracy, cost, and speed.
 We utilize **Few-Shot Chain-of-Thought Reasoning** with Bedrock for advanced in-context learning.
+    * **Robust Frontend Deployment (Addressing Complexities):** Our development journey involved iterative exploration of frontend hosting solutions (Amplify, S3/CloudFront static hosting, App Runner).
+In the face of persistent configuration complexities, we strategically pivoted to a **server-side rendered (SSR) Next.js application designed for deployment directly on AWS Lambda with API Gateway**.
+This approach provided the most robust solution by aiming for:
+        * Elimination of CORS issues through same-origin proxying via Next.js rewrites.
+        * Reliable environment variable injection at runtime.
+        * Leveraging a standard and well-supported Next.js deployment pattern on AWS.
+        This iterative problem-solving and adaptation in the face of technical roadblocks demonstrates strong **Bias for Action** and **Ownership** to deliver a working, high-quality solution by adapting to technical roadblocks.

 3.  **Earn Trust:** ✅
+    * **Clean Git History:** The development process is underpinned by a clean Git history, with descriptive commit messages (e.g., "feat(frontend): Implement SSR on Lambda" or "fix(backend): Resolve CORS TypeError in app.py").
+This tells a clear story of methodical development, problem-solving, and continuous improvement, crucial for building trust in the engineering process.
+    * **Complete and Well-Commented Documentation:** Critical project files (like `Dockerfile`s, `requirements.txt`) are well-commented and self-explanatory.
+This ensures maintainability and transparency.
     * **Robustness against Manipulation:** Our Authenticity Engine is driven by meticulous **prompt engineering** leveraging an **edge-case-ready dataset** that includes sarcasm, low-effort authenticity, irrelevant details, contradictory sentiment, and sophisticated fakes.
 This approach, powered by Claude's advanced reasoning, prepares the model for real-world adversarial attacks, fostering genuine trust in the review ecosystem.
     * **Advanced Prompt Engineering & LLM Leverage:** We showcase production-grade practices by demonstrating how to effectively guide powerful LLMs with detailed prompts to solve specific, complex classification tasks.
 This highlights leveraging managed AI services for robust and efficient solutions ready for Amazon's operational scale.